radibit/js-tips-slack-bot/README.md

 ## Test it locally

+First you need to create `.env` file in the root folder of the project and list there the required config variables.
+You can use as a reference the `.sample-env` file.

 After providing the required values for the config variables, you can run the app with the following command: